-The job of the intercooler is to take the air that the turbocharger has compressed, and cool it down to a reasonable temperature.
-This can either be done with an air-to-air intercooler design, or liquid cooled intercooler.
-A liquid cooled intercooler has much greater cooling potential, but the liquid will eventually become too hot unless an auxiliary radiator is used.
+Typically an intercooler used in an automotive application will feature either air-to-air or liquid-cooled design.
+A liquid-cooled intercooler has much greater cooling potential, but the liquid will eventually become too hot unless an auxiliary radiator is used.
 For this reason, most intercoolers you’ll find on turbocharged vehicles use an air-to-air design.